-The U.S. Dollar Index® measures the performance of the U.S. dollar against a basket of foreign currencies that include the Euro, Japanese Yen, British Pound, Canadian Dollar, Swedish Krona and Swiss Franc.
-On a day-to-day basis, the Fund may hold U.S. government securities or cash equivalents.
-The Fund also may enter into repurchase agreements with counterparties that are deemed to present acceptable credit risks.
+Some of the Fund's U.S. government securities, or cash equivalents, will be used to collateralize its derivatives positions.
+The Fund also may invest in zero coupon U.S. Treasury bonds and enter into repurchase agreements with counterparties that are deemed to present acceptable credit risks.
 In an effort to ensure that the Fund is fully invested on a day-to-day basis, the Fund may conduct any necessary trading activity at or just prior to the close of the U.S. financial markets.
-The Fund is non-diversified and, therefore, may invest a greater percentage of its assets in a particular issuer in comparison to a diversified fund.